 In 2003, we adopted the BioLineRx Ltd. 2003 Share Incentive Plan, or the Plan.
-The Plan provides for the granting of options, ordinary shares, restricted stock units and performance stock units to our directors, employees, consultants and service providers of our subsidiaries and affiliates.
+The Plan provides for the granting of options, ordinary shares, restricted stock units and performance stock units to our directors, employees, consultants and service providers, and to the directors, employees, consultants and service providers of our subsidiaries and affiliates.
 The Plan provides for equity grants to be made at the determination of our Board of Directors in accordance with applicable law.
 As of March 15, 2022, there were 43.7 million ordinary shares issuable upon the exercise of outstanding equity grants under the Plan.